jturnercode/git_notes/README.md

 # git_notes
-Repository to document and learn git &amp; some markdown
+Repository to document and learn git better &amp; some markdown

 ## What is Git?